 All students at PCOM are required to maintain a 67% completion of coursework.
 Transfer credits will count towards a student’s attempted and completed credit hours.

 Any term in which a student is enrolled counts towards the maximum timeframe regardless of whether or not the student receives federal financial aid.
+A term in which a student earns a Withdraw is considered a term the student was enrolled.

 If you have any questions regarding these SAP policies and procedures, please contact: